 In my spare time I like to go cycling, rock climbing, and play billiards.
 All three of these activities I use as avenues to find and deepen my own focus.
 The bicycle is a device that is meant to make life easier, but allows the rider to make the experience as physically challenging as possible.
 I find that both rock climbing and billiards are a wonderful mixture of accuracy, finesse, strategic thinking and creative problem solving.

-Florida Institute of Technology - BS, Physics
+Undergraduate Degree: Florida Institute of Technology - Bachelor of Science, Physics

-Boston University - MS, Physics
+Graduate Degree: Boston University - Master of Science, Physics

 College Computer Science